Devi: Sita

 Her life story and journeys with her husband Rama and brother-in-law Lakshmana are part of the Hindu epic Ramayana, an allegorical story with Hindu spiritual and ethical teachings.
 However, there are many versions of Ramayana, and her story as a goddess in Hindu mythology.
 Her legends also vary in southeast Asian versions of the epic Ramayana, such as in the Ramakien of Thailand where she is spelled as Sida (or Nang Sida).

-In Valmiki Ramayana, Sita is repeatedly expressed as manifestation of Lakshmi, as the one who blesses abundance in agriculture, food, and wealth.
+In Valmiki Ramayana, Sita is repeatedly expressed as the manifestation of Lakshmi, as the one who blesses abundance in agriculture, food, and wealth.
 She is referred to golden goddess, wherein after Rama (Vishnu) is bereaved of her, he refuses to marry again, insists that he is married solely and forever to her, and uses a golden image of Sita as a substitute in the performance of his duties as a king.
-Sita, in many Hindu mythology, is the Devi associated with agriculture, fertility, food and wealth for continuation of humanity.
+Sita, in many Hindu mythology, is the Devi associated with agriculture, fertility, food and wealth for the continuation of humanity.

 Radha

 Radha means "prosperity, success, and lightning."
 She is the female counterpart and consort of Krishna.
 She is also considered as the internal potency of Krishna.
 In Puranic literature such as the Brahma Vaivarta Purana, she is known as the Goddess of love and is also described as the "Prakriti" along with goddess Lakshmi, Parvati, Saraswati and Gayatri.
 She has figured prominently in the poems of Vidyapati (1352–1448) as a cosmic queen and later became inspiration behind many forms of art, literature, music and dance.
 She is also seen as the incarnation of Lakshmi.
 Some traditions worship Radha as the lover consort of Krishna while many other traditions worship Radha as the married consort of Lord Krishna.

 Radha was made famous through Jayadeva's Gitagovinda poem which was written in 12th century.
 It is a lyrical drama, a "mystical erotic poem" which describes the love of Krishna and Radha.
 Some other texts which mentioned Radha are – Brahma Vaivarta Purana, Padma Purana, Skanda Purana, Devi Bhagvata Purana, Matsya Purana, Narada Pancharatra, Brahma Samhita, Shiva Purana and Garga Samhita.

-Radha was born in Barsana and every year her birthday is celebrated as "Radhashtami".
+Radha was born in Barsana and every year, her birthday is celebrated as "Radhashtami".
 She is described by scriptures as the chief of gopis.
 She is also revered as the queen of Barsana, Vrindavan and her spiritual abode Goloka.
 Her love affair with Krishna was set in Vraja and its surrounding forests.
 It is said that "Krishna enchants the world but Radha can even enchant Krishna due to her selfless love and complete dedication towards him".

 Radha has always been a part of the bhakti movement symbolising "yearning of human soul drawn to Krishna".
 In South India, she is considered as Bhumidevi.

 Though goddess Radha has more than thousand names but some of her common names used by devotees are – Radhika, Radhe, Radharani, Madhavi, Keshavi, Shyama, Kishori, Shreeji, Swamini ji (in Pushtimarg), Raseshwari, Vrindavaneshwari and Laadli ji.